affinidi/affinidi-didcomm-dart/README.md

 - `expectedMessageWrappingTypes`: List of expected message wrapping types.
 This argument ensures the unpacked message matches the expected security and privacy guarantees.

   The values are from the `MessageWrappingType` enum, which maps to the [DIDComm IANA media types](https://identity.foundation/didcomm-messaging/spec/#iana-media-types), such as `authcryptPlaintext` for authenticated encryption, `signedPlaintext` for signed messages, and `plaintext` for unprotected messages.
 It helps prevent downgrade attacks and ensures the message is processed as intended.

+  **Note:** If `expectedMessageWrappingTypes` is omitted or set to `null`, the default expected wrapping type is `[MessageWrappingType.authcryptPlaintext]` according to the DIDComm specification.
+This means only authenticated encrypted messages will be accepted by default unless you explicitly specify otherwise.

 - `expectedSigners`: List of key IDs whose signatures are expected and will be verified.